ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 Complete the following steps to order a VSI jump box.

 Skip the first step if you have a VSI jump box in your environment.
-{:note}
+{: note}

-1. Order an hourly or monthly VSI from the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/){:external}.
+1. Order an hourly or monthly VSI from the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/){: external}.
 Order the following attributes:
    * Windows 2012 or 2016 Server Standard
    * 2 CPUs
    * 16 GB of memory
    * 100 GB of disk
    * 1 Gbps public and private uplinks
 2. When the VSI is provisioned, configure the {{site.data.keyword.cloud_notm}} Access Control Lists (ACLs) to allow all ingress and egress from the private links and egress only from public.
 You must use the {{site.data.keyword.cloud_notm}} client access VPN for Remote Desktop Protocol (RDP) sessions into the Windows VSI.
 3. RDP into the Windows VSI.
 Modify its Domain Name System (DNS) settings on the private network adapter to point to only the windows AD server within the vCenter Server instance to upgrade.
 4. Download and install the Google Chrome™ browser.
 Mozilla® Firefox® has a cache issue when it uses the VUM screens on the vCenter Server user interface.